arnemonsees/KalmanPoseEM/README.md

 # KalmanPoseEM

-The code used in the paper "Anatomically-based skeleton kinetics and pose estimation in freely-moving rodents" by Monsees et al. (link: https://www.biorxiv.org/content/10.1101/2021.11.03.466906v1) is now maintained by user 'bbo_lab'.
+The code used in the paper "Anatomically-based skeleton kinetics and pose estimation in freely-moving rodents" by Monsees et al. (link: https://www.biorxiv.org/content/10.1101/2021.11.03.466906v1) is now maintained by user 'bbo-lab'.
 The respective repositories are the follwing:

 1. Code for generating all figures and videos end-to-end: https://github.com/bbo-lab/ACM-figures